 A skills -based organization is one that values the specific skills and skills of its employees over traditional measures such as job titles, educational background or years of experience.

-Simply put, it means "focusing on what activities you can do and how well you can do them, rather than where you learned to do them or how long you spent grasping them."
+Simply put, it means "focusing on what you can do and how well you can do it, rather than where you learned to do it or how long you've been doing it."

 Prioritize talent over titles: